 Breast cancer is the second most common cancer among women (after skin cancer).
 The good news is that the rate of death from breast cancer has declined over the last few years.
-This is probably because more tumors have been found early, when treatment can help the most.
-Regular screening mammograms and breast exams(both self-exams and exams by a doctor) can help find breast cancers early.
+This is probably because more tumors have been found early.
+This is when treatment can help the most.
+Regular mammograms can help find breast cancers early.

 What causes breast cancer?

-It is not known exactly what causes breast cancer, but there are certain risk factors that seem to increase a person's chance of getting the disease.
+It is not known exactly what causes breast cancer.
+There are certain risk factors that seem to increase your chance of getting the disease.
 It’s estimated that about 10% of breast cancer cases are hereditary (run in the family).
-In many of these cases, a person has inherited a gene from his or her parents that has mutated (changed from its normal form).
+In many of these cases, you inherited a gene from your parents that has mutated (changed from its normal form).
 This mutated gene makes it more likely for a person to get breast cancer.

 Everyone has two genes called BRCA1 and BRCA2.
-Normally, these genes help to prevent cancer tumors from growing.
-But sometimes a person inherits an abnormal (mutated) form of BRCA1 or BRCA2 from his or her family.
+Normally, these genes help prevent cancer tumors from growing.
+But sometimes a person inherits a mutated form of BRCA1 or BRCA2 from his or her family.
 This person’s chance of getting breast cancer increases.
-Women from Ashkenazi Jewish families are more likely than other women to carry abnormal BRCA1 and BRCA2.
 Mutations in these genes have also been linked to ovarian cancer.

 Besides BRCA1 and BRCA2, there are other mutated genes that may make it more likely for a person to get breast cancer.
-Scientists know about some of these genes, and they are working to identify others.
+Scientists know about some of these genes.
+They are working to identify others.

 Breast cancer in 2 or more first-degree relatives is a sign that the mutated form of BRCA1 or BRCA2 might run in your family.
-First-degree relatives include your parents, siblings and children.
-Another sign of a risk of inherited breast cancer is a first-degree relative who got breast cancer before the age of 50.
-If you have a first-degree relative with ovarian cancer for example, that might also mean that you risk carrying one of the mutated genes.
+First-degree relatives include your parents, siblings, and children.
+Another sign is a first-degree relative who got breast cancer before the age of 50.

 Does everyone who has family members with breast cancer have these mutated genes?

-No. The chances of inheriting breast cancer aren’t high, even if someone in your family has had the disease.
-Many people have parents, siblings or children who have had breast cancer without carrying a mutated form of BRCA1 or BRCA2.
-Although anyone with first-degree relatives who have had breast cancer is at increased risk, most people don’t get the inherited kind of breast cancer.
+The chances of inheriting breast cancer aren’t high.
+This is true even if someone in your family has had the disease.
+Many people have had breast cancer without carrying a mutated form of BRCA1 or BRCA2.
+Anyone with first-degree relatives who have had breast cancer is at increased risk.
+But most people don’t get the inherited kind of breast cancer.

 Talk with your doctor about your family history.
-For example, your doctor will want to know how you are related to any family members who have had breast cancer.
+He or she will want to know your relation to any family members who have had breast cancer.
 Your doctor will also want to know how old your relatives were when their breast cancer was diagnosed.

 Should I have a test to find out if I carry the breast cancer gene?